Joseph Prince

-Joseph Prince (born 15 May 1963) is a Singaporean evangelist and the senior pastor of New Creation Church, which is based in Singapore.
+Joseph Prince (born Xenonamandar Jegahusiee Singh; 15 May 1963) is a Singaporean evangelist and the senior pastor of New Creation Church, which is based in Singapore.
 He was one of the church's founders in 1983.

-Background
+Early life and education

 Prince was born in Singapore, the son of a Sikh of Indian origin and a Chinese mother.
 He converted to Christianity at age 12.
 Prince studied at Commonwealth Secondary School and completed his A levels at a private school, Our Lady of Lourdes.
 He adopted the name Joseph Prince while serving as an IT consultant, just before being appointed senior pastor in 1990.

-Aside from Singapore, Prince has preached at churches in Australia, Canada, Great Britain, Italy, Indonesia, the Netherlands, Norway, South Africa, and the United States.
+Teachings and ministry

+Prince's preaching is particularly associated with the themes of grace, the believer's righteousness through faith in Jesus Christ, and the completed or "finished" work of Christ on the cross.
+He teaches that righteousness is received as a gift through faith rather than earned through moral effort, and that Christian living should proceed from an assurance of acceptance by God rather than from an attempt to obtain it.

+Prince has described the "abundance of grace" and the "gift of righteousness", drawing on Romans 5:17, as central themes of his ministry.
+His teaching commonly contrasts receiving through faith with reliance on self-effort and presents Christ's death and resurrection as the basis of the believer's forgiveness, acceptance and identity in Christ.

+Academic Daniel P. S. Goh has examined the centrality of grace to Prince's ministry and New Creation Church within the wider development of independent, non-denominational Pentecostal megachurches in Singapore.

+Prince's interpretation of grace has also attracted theological debate.
+Some Christian commentators have commended his emphasis on salvation by grace and his criticism of attempts to merit acceptance from God through religious works, while questioning aspects of his interpretation of biblical law, repentance and confession.